ig-grant/mini-mock/README.md

 just what I want it to do.

 # General
-- Written for Javascript version: ECMAScript 6
+- For Javascript version: ECMAScript 6
+- Written using the approach of a single object under test
+- Object under test would ideally have all dependencies injected via the constructor
+- Records call count on every stubbed function

 # Usage